lagimik/PartnerCrucible/_posts/2023-10-14-GenerativePartnerCrucible.md

 - Azure Health Data Services in Microsoft Fabric (Preview)
 - De-identification service for Health and Life Science

-## Depp links
+## Deep links

-- [Azure Health Data Services in Microsoft Fabric (Preview)](https://www.microsoft.com/en-us/industry/blog/healthcare/2023/10/10/unlock-data-value-with-healthcare-data-solutions-in-microsoft-fabric/)## De-identification service for Health and Life Sciences- The new de-identification service in Azure Health Data Services allows organizations to de-identify clinical data while retaining its clinical relevance and adhering to the HIPAA privacy rule.
+- [Azure Health Data Services in Microsoft Fabric (Preview)](https://www.microsoft.com/en-us/industry/blog/healthcare/2023/10/10/unlock-data-value-with-healthcare-data-solutions-in-microsoft-fabric/): This preview delivers data solutions that leverage Microsoft Fabric Lakehouse architecture to support the ingestion, unification, harmonization, and transformation of multi-modal healthcare data from disparate sources.
+Combining data from previously siloed sources across their organization, such as electronic health records (EHRs), Picture Archiving and Communication Systems (PACS), labs systems, claims systems, and medical devices enables organizations to bring structured, unstructured, imaging, and medical device data into one common architecture.
-- [De-identification service for Health and Life Sciences](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/announcing-a-de-identification-service-for-health-and-life/ba-p/3949712)## Microsoft Industry Partner Community- The objective of these communities is to provide an open forum and encourage two-way communication and collaboration with key Microsoft subject matter experts and fellow partners.
+- [De-identification service for Health and Life Sciences](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/announcing-a-de-identification-service-for-health-and-life/ba-p/3949712): The new de-identification service in Azure Health Data Services allows organizations to de-identify clinical data while retaining its clinical relevance and adhering to the HIPAA privacy rule.

 ![ ModernWorkSolutionArea.md ]( /PartnerCrucible/assets/images/2023-10-14-ModernWorkSolutionArea.md-image.png )